brunorijsman/cascade-python/docs/source/cascade_protocol.rst

 In this document we only discuss one specific information reconciliation protocol, namely the Cascade protocol.

 We won't discuss privacy enhancement nor the quantum phase.
-Those interested in more details on the quantum phase can have a look at our `simulaqron-bb84-python <https://github.com/brunorijsman/simulaqron-bb84-python>`_ GitHub repository that contains a Python implementation of the quantum phase in the BB84 quantum key distribution protocol.
+Those interested in more details on the quantum phase can have a look at our `simulaqron-bb84-python <https://github.com/brunorijsman/simulaqron-bb84-python>`_ GitHub repository that contains our Python implementation of the quantum phase in the BB84 quantum key distribution protocol.

 Key bit errors (noise).
 =======================